-People with a family history of premature heart disease WHY DO WE NEED A GLOBAL STEMI SYSTEM OF CARE?
+WHY DO WE NEED A STEMI SYSTEM OF CARE?

 Because STEMI is such a time-sensitive medical emergency, a planned system of care must be established to rapidly diagnose STEMI and to quickly initiate treatment and deliver STEMI patients to hospitals ready to treat them.
+An effective STEMI system of care saves lives.

 Four key steps comprise this STEMI system of care:

 - Step 1 involves the community

 - Step 2 involves the EMS system

 - Step 3 involves the hospital

-- Step 4 involves a data system that includes the community, EMS, and hospitals
+- Step 4 involves the system of care and a data system that include the community, EMS, and hospitals.

-STEP 1:Community Response to STEMI
+STEP 1: Community Response to STEMI

 The first step is for the patient, family member, or a bystander to call the emergency telephone number to activate the EMS system.
-A major challenge in all countries around the world is to educate and motivate patients, family members, and bystanders about the urgency of calling EMS as quickly as possible when symptoms of a possible STEMI or another medical emergency occur.
+A major challenge in countries around the world is to educate and motivate patients, family members, and bystanders about the urgency of calling EMS as quickly as possible when symptoms of a possible STEMI or another medical emergency occur.

 Everyone needs to be trained to call the emergency telephone number (for example, 120 in China, 108 in India, 192 in Brazil, and 911 in the United States) as soon as they see someone suffering what looks like it could be STEMI or some other medical emergency.
 This will allow EMS to arrive and start treatment as soon as possible.
 Delays in calling EMS can result in needless suffering and unnecessary deaths of STEMI patients.

 In most nations around the world, this step is usually delayed because of multiple factors.
-Some of the most common reasons for delays include: - Lack of understanding of STEMI symptoms - · Lack of understanding of the time urgency for calling EMS for treatment - Fears about financial burdens that EMS and medical treatment might mean for the family - Lack of confidence in EMS response time or the quality of care - Low social status of some patients in the community - Cultural preferences for informal healers.
+Some of the most common reasons for delays include:

+- · Lack of understanding of STEMI symptoms - Lack of understanding of the time urgency for calling EMS for treatment - Fears about financial burdens that EMS and medical treatment might mean for the family - · Lack of confidence in EMS response time or the quality of care - · Low social status of some historically-underserved patients in the community - Cultural preferences for informal healers

-STEP 2: High-Quality Emergency Medical Services
+STEP 2: Rapid Emergency Medical Services

 The second step is to organize a rapid response and high-quality EMS system that can identify, stabilize, and transport STEMI patients to an appropriate hospital.
+It is imperative that EMS transports the STEMI patient to a STEMI-ready hospital immediately as subsequent patient transfers are associated with significant delays in care.
 It is vital that the EMS dispatcher send the correct level of medical rescuers.
 Consequently, EMS dispatchers at emergency call centers need to have the necessary medical training, to use nationally developed protocols, and to have a quality-improvement system in place to ensure compliance with protocols.

 For this step, each EMS system should maintain a standardized method, such as an algorithm, for evaluating and treating patients with symptoms that suggest a STEMI event.
-This includes acquiring a 12-lead ECG and communication of the ECG findings in advance to the receiving hospital.
+This includes rapidly acquiring and using a 12-lead ECG and communication of the ECG findings in advance to the receiving hospital.
 This can be done via direct EMS staff voice communication, automated computer algorithm interpretation, or wireless transmission and physician interpretation.
-STEP 3:Rapid STEMI Response at the Hospital